FMC Data Breach Settlement (2026)

 How much can I get?

-Up to $5,000 for documented out-of-pocket losses, plus lost time and two years of credit monitoring.
-Alternatively, you can choose a flat cash payment of about $75 with no proof required.
-Cash amounts may be adjusted pro rata against the $2.15 million fund.
+Up to $5,000 for documented out-of-pocket losses, or a flat alternate cash payment of about $75 with no proof required.
+In addition to your chosen cash option, you can also claim two years of CyEx data monitoring at no cost.
+Cash amounts may be adjusted pro rata against the $2,150,000 fund.

 What is the claim deadline?